gracelang/language/spec.md

 # Modules and Dialects

-Grace programs are divided into multiple modules.
+Grace programs can be divided into multiple modules.

 ## Modules